Wall Street flirts with its all-time high

 That's the lowest such reading since January, which is important because heightened expectations for inflation can create a vicious cycle that only worsens inflation.

-In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury inched up to 4.12% from 4.11% late Thursday.
+In the bond market, Treasury yields gained ground.
+The yield on the 10-year Treasury rose to 4.14% from 4.11% late Thursday.

-In stock markets abroad, indexes rose across much of Europe and Asia Friday.
+In stock markets abroad, indexes were mixed across much of Europe and rose in Asia Friday.

 Tokyo’s Nikkei 225 fell 1.1% after data showed household spending in Japan fell 3.0% in October from a year earlier.
 It was the sharpest drop since January 2024.
 Japanese markets have been shaky recently after the Bank of Japan hinted that hikes to interest rates may be coming.